ILSI North America honors and encourages leadership in the nutrition and food safety fields via our award programs.

 The Babcock-Hart Award is given to an individual who has made distinguished contributions to food technology resulting in improved public health through some aspect of nutrition or the development of more nutritious foods.
 The winner receives a check for $3,000 USD, which is presented at the annual meeting of the Institute of Food Technologists (www.ift.org).
 For more information, please contact Char Myers at firstname.lastname@example.org.

 The Mary Swartz Rose Memorial Graduate Award is given to a promising graduate student working toward a doctorate in dietetics.
-Although ILSI North America provides the funding ($2,500 USD), the award is administered by the Academy of Nutrition and Dietetice (www.eatright.org).
-For more information, please contact Courtney McComber at email@example.com.
+Although ILSI North America provides the funding ($2,500 USD), the award is administered by the Academy of Nutrition and Dietetics (www.eatright.org).
+For more information, please contact Courtney McComber at firstname.lastname@example.org.

 Zeynep Madad-Erdogan, University of Illinois, Urbana-Champaign